Empowerment

 Progress:

 This goal was achieved in 2020.
 To date, over thirty action plans (including one for each of the fourteen residential colleges) have been developed.
-This program has resulted in active engagement in all eleven professional schools, Athletics, the Libraries, Yale’s cultural properties, Operations (Human Resources and Administration, Public Safety and Security, ITS, Hospitality, Internal Communications), Global Strategy, Development, and Alumni Affairs.
+This program has resulted in active engagement in the professional schools, Athletics, the Libraries, Yale’s cultural properties, Operations, Global Strategy, Development, and Alumni Affairs.

 Goal: